 If Taunton’s economy grows by, say, three per cent in a year, traffic congestion is likely to increase by the same amount.

 We therefore need a plan, a solution to the current congestion malaise.

 But the right solution can never come from the top down.

 Local people know what is best for Taunton Deane, and the right solution will only be found by listening to local people so that they become the driving force for local change.

 For instance, I have often wondered why there is no plan to site the bus station in the same area as the railway station.

-Railways have the potential to solve much of our national transport problem, and surely, siting the two stations near each other ought to be the first step to getting an integrated transport policy for Taunton.
+Railways have the potential to solve much of our national transport problem, and surely, siting the two stations near each other ought to be the first step to getting an integrated transport policy

 In the past, too many measures have been implemented badly, such as the botched consultation on the new park and ride being built at Henlade.